 Boxing and running go hand in hand.
 The first thing that pops into my head when I think about boxers running is Floyd Mayweather putting in his miles while talking trash on a 24/7 show against his latest victim.

 Indeed, running has gone hand in hand with boxing since the old days of Ali, Frasier, Leonard and Robinson and even beyond that, boxers run a lot of miles almost everyday and with good reason.
-It is great for the cardiovascular systems development.
+It is great for the cardiovascular systems development and building the legs.

 Running is a key element of boxing training because because it builds an aerobic foundation for to get in elite shape for boxing, it gives a fighter time to think and visualize their upcoming fights and it provides conditioning for the legs which will help fighters to stay light on their toes and fresher into the later rounds of the fight.